 It’s usually very difficult for people with eating disorders to get better on their own, so it’s important that you or the person you know finds professional help and support as soon as possible.
 The sooner someone is treated for an eating disorder, the better their chance of making a full recovery.

 We know that gaining access to treatment isn’t always as straightforward as we would like it to be, and you might find that you’re faced with a wait before getting NHS treatment.
 In these instances, do remember the support services on offer through Beat.
-You could use our message boards, access our support groups online, contact our Helpline, open 365 days a year, or use HelpFinder, our online directory, to search for services near to you, including private treatment.
+You could access our support groups online, contact our Helpline, open 365 days a year, or use HelpFinder, our online directory, to search for services near to you, including private treatment.

 The first port of call when looking for help is your GP.
 It is an incredibly brave thing to speak out and ask for support, and if it’s something you’re anxious about, you can speak to our Helpline about your worries.
 You could also talk to a friend, a family member, or someone at school, university or work.
 You could ask them to visit the GP with you if you are worried about going on your own.
 You can read more about telling someone you have an eating disorder here.
 Your GP (and sometimes other members of the primary care team, like your practice nurse) will play an important part in this first step of identifying your eating disorder.
 If your GP suspects you have an eating disorder, they should refer you immediately for further assessment or treatment by a specialist eating disorder service.
 The NICE guidelines for eating disorders, which are based on the best available evidence and which your doctor should take into account while making decisions about your treatment, is very clear that immediate referral is the best course of action.
 Our First Steps leaflet, which you can download from our resources section, will give you guidance on getting a referral.